-- 1. Do not use elgg.provide() anymore nor other means to attach code to elgg or other global objects.
-Use modules. - 2.
-Return the value of the module instead of adding to a global variable. - 3.
-Static (.js,.css,etc.) files are automatically minified and cached by Elgg's simplecache system. - 4.
-The configuration is also cached in simplecache, and should not rely on user-specific values like $elgg_get_current_language()$.
+- 1. Return the value of the module instead of adding to a global variable. - 2.
+Static (.js,.css,etc.) files are automatically minified and cached by Elgg's simplecache system. - 3.
+The configuration is also cached in simplecache, and should not rely on user-specific values like elgg_get_current_language().